What is account-based marketing or ABM and why are B2B marketers so bullish on it?

 Why has ABM adoption accelerated during the pandemic?

-We hear a lot about how dramatically the pandemic has affected consumer purchasing behavior, but the business-to-business side of buying is less frequently discussed.
-That doesn’t mean the pace of developments is any slower, however.
+We heard a lot about how dramatically the pandemic affected consumer purchasing behavior, but the business-to-business side of buying is less frequently discussed.
+That doesn’t mean the pace of developments was any slower, however.

-While researching the all-new updated MarTech Intelligence Report on account-based marketing (ABM) solutions, we learned about how B2B buyers are engaging with companies in the current environment, and how marketing technology providers are helping those companies turn prospects into customers.
+We learned about how B2B buyers were engaging with companies in the lockdown environment, and how marketing technology providers helped those companies turn prospects into customers.

 While ABM has been used by B2B marketers for well over a decade, rapid advances in the sophistication and accessibility of relevant data — and in technologies that enable ABM — are fueling more widespread adoption of this approach.
 Another driving force, which I mentioned at the start, are fundamental changes in the B2B buying cycle — shifts that the COVID pandemic accelerated as events and in-person meetings went virtual.

 More B2B marketers are adopting account-based marketing than ever before.
 Find out why and explore the ABM platforms making it possible in the latest edition of this MarTech Intelligence Report.